bacpop/mandrake/docs/index.rst

 Runs the following steps:

-1. Distance calculation, and sparsification to k nearest neighbours, or using a threshold.
+1. Distance calculation, and sparsification to :math:`k` nearest neighbours, or using a threshold.
 2. Conversion of distances to conditional probabilities at the specified perplexity.
 3. A modified version of `stochastic cluster embedding <https://arxiv.org/abs/2108.08003>`__.
 4. HDBSCAN on the embedding, or labelling with provided categories.